xwmx/astral/README.md

 # astral

-A ZSH Theme with Zen Mode.
+A Zsh Theme with Zen Mode.

 In normal mode, the `astral` prompt consists of 3 lines: